Welcome to EMS!

 Each member of our EMS community plays an integral role in achieving this vision.
 To learn more about where your work fits in, see the University strategic plan, the college’s strategic plan and the strategic plan for your unit within EMS:

-- College of Earth and Mineral Sciences Strategic Plan: A Blueprint for Sustained Excellence in the Earth, Energy, and Material Sciences and Engineering
+- College of Earth and Mineral Sciences Strategic Plan

 - EMS department and institute strategic plans